-EPD records of formal enforcement indicate that approximately 5% of all formal Consent Orders were issued to water systems without a certified operator or ORC.
+Historically, EPD records of formal enforcement indicate that approximately 5% of all formal Consent Orders were issued to water systems without a certified operator or ORC.

 The Operator Certification Board and the Professional Licensing Boards Division of the Office of the Secretary of State handle specific enforcement actions against certified operators.
-During the three-year reporting period, the Board investigated several operators for falsification issues and other violations of the Rules.
-In addition, a number of cases were referred to the Attorney General's Office to pursue revocation and/or suspension of the license issued to an individual due to providing false information on the certificate application.
+During the reporting period, the Board investigated several individuals for violations of operator certification and licensing requirements.
+A number of cases were referred to the Attorney General's Office to pursue revocation and/or suspension of the license issued to an individual due to providing false information on the certificate application.

-OPERATOR EXPENSE REIMBURSEMENT GRANT: The Environmental Protection Division (EPD) submitted an application to the US EPA Region IV for grant funds reserved under Section 1419(d) of the Federal Safe Drinking Water Act (SDWA) for the small system operator training and certification reimbursement Program.
+OPERATOR EXPENSE REIMBURSEMENT GRANT: The State of Georgia Environmental Protection Division (EPD) submitted an application to the US EPA Region IV for grant funds reserved under Section 1419(d) of the Federal Safe Drinking Water Act (SDWA) for the small system operator training and certification reimbursement Program.
 Georgia's initial allotment under EPA's proposed program was \$2,015,584 with a potential total allotment of \$3,613,200.
 Under the original application, Georgia applied for and received notice of grant award on May 6, 2003 in the amount of \$1,694,754 to be used to reimburse and/or otherwise defray the cost of training, certification and re-certification for operators of CWS and NTNCWS serving 3,300 persons or fewer.
 Georgia applied for and received notice of amendment grant award on September 7, 2004 in the amount of \$1,758,144.
 Amendment #2 in the amount of \$160,300 was awarded on September 19, 2005 bringing Georgia's total award amount to \$3,613,198